allenai/allenact/docs/installation/installation-framework.md

 ```bash
 docker run --runtime=nvidia -it allenact/allenact
 ```
+If you are running the container on a machine without an Nvidia GPU, omit the `--runtime=nvidia` flag.

-Once inside the container simply cd into the `allenact` directory where all the allenact and habitat code should be stored:
+Once inside the container simply `cd` into the `allenact` directory where all the allenact and habitat code should be stored:

 Unfortunately we cannot legally redistribute the Gibson scenes by including them in the above container.
 Instead you will need to download these yourself by filling out